A report on the forest therapy road "Yurikago no Komichi" in Shinjo Village , Okayama Prefecture : A relaxing hike to enjoy nature

 Reception at the base office

-Drive to the forest entrance
+Drive to the entrance of the Mori

 Our guide for the day was Mr. Kuroda